zopefoundation/z3c.table/src/z3c/table/README.txt

   >>> request = TestRequest()
   >>> plainTable = table.Table(container, request)

+  >>> plainTable.update()

+We can check the number of rows in the container.

+  >>> plainTable.allRowsCount
+  3

-Now we can update and render the table.
-As you can see with an empty container we will not get anything that looks like a table.
+Now we render the table.
+As there are no columns, we will not get anything that looks like a table.
 We just get an empty string:

-  >>> plainTable.update()
   >>> plainTable.render()
   u''